microsoft/dotnet/Documentation/compatibility/dataobject_getdata-now-retrieves-data-as-utf-8.md

 For apps that target the .NET Framework 4 or that run on the .NET Framework 4.5.1 or earlier versions, `DataObject.GetData` retrieves HTML-formatted data as an ASCII string.
-As a result, non-ASCII characters (characters whose ASCII codes are greater than 0x7F) are represented by two random characters.
+As a result, non-ASCII characters (characters whose ASCII codes are greater than 0x7F) are represented by two random characters.<p/>

 For apps that target the .NET Framework 4.5 or later and run on the .NET Framework 4.5.2, `DataObject.GetData` retrieves HTML-formatted data as UTF-8,